Syllabus

 Quizzes (30%)

 Quizzes are non-cumulative and cover the most recent material (approximately 6-weeks).
 They test your ability to apply major principles and demonstrate conceptual understanding.
-They occur during weeks 7 and 13 (tentative).
+They occur during weeks 7 and 14 (tentative).
 You are expected to bring a scientific (non-graphing) calculator.
-You may use a single 8.5”x11” reference sheet (front and back OK).
+You may use both sides of one 3.5” x 5” reference card.
 You may not use any additional resources.

 Quizzes include multiple-choice and short answer questions.
 They also include free-response or open-ended questions to demonstrate conceptual understanding.
 You are expected to write reasonably correct Python code as well as determine expected behavior of novel computer code.
 Grading primarily follows correct reasoning but may include deductions for major syntax errors, algorithmic inefficiency, or poor implementation.